White-tailed kite: Distribution and habitat

-The white-tailed kite was rendered almost extinct in California in the 1930s and 1940s due to shooting and egg-collecting, but they are now common again.
-Their distribution is patchy, however.
+The white-tailed kite was rendered almost extinct in California in the 1930s and 1940s due to shooting and egg-collecting, but they are now common again, but their distribution is patchy.
 They can be found in Central Valley and southern coastal areas, open land around Goleta including the Ellwood Mesa Open Space, marshes in Humboldt County, and also around the San Francisco Bay.
 Elsewhere in California, they are still rare or absent.
 Although they are not migratory birds, they are also found from southern Texas and eastern Mexico to the Baja California Peninsula and through Central and South America to central Argentina and Chile.

 Globally, they are not considered threatened species by the IUCN.
-On rare occasions the bird can be found far outside its usual range.
+On rare occasions, the bird can be found far outside its usual range.
 At different times, two had been sighted in New England as of 2010.
 (Note: In August 2010, one was repeatedly seen at the mouth of the Housatonic River in Connecticut.
 "One of only two that we know of from New England", according to Frank Gallow, associate director of the Connecticut Audubon Society Coastal Center.)

 White-tailed kites typically nest at the top of trees, usually around 20 to 50 feet above ground level.
-These nests can be in open-country trees growing in isolation, or at the edge of or within a forest.
-Their nests are built from medium-sized sticks and twigs, grasses, weeds, hay, and moss and are measured about 21 inches across with a cup that is around 7 inches across and 4 inches deep.
+These nests can be in open-country trees growing in isolation or at the edge of or within a forest.
+Their nests are built from medium-sized sticks and twigs, grasses, weeds, hay, and moss and are measured about 21 inches across with a cup that is around 7 in across and 4 in deep.